zezhang/MPI_Caffe/README.md

 		Change the forward & backward computation by applying MPI functions.

 /include/caffe/vision_layers.hpp:
-		Change the data structure to suit MPI funcion.
+		Change the data structure for using MPI funcion.

 #There are also lots of minor changes in others files